onja-madagascar/chores/sharpening-knives.md

 .
 The knives

 ## Process:
 .
-Poor some water on the rock and the knife
+Pour some water on the rock and the knife
 .
 Sharpen the knife
 .
 Clean the knife
 .
 Do that process to the other knives

 ## People we need:
 We need two peole:
  .
-One person poors the water on the rock and the knife
+One person pours the water on the rock and the knife
  .
 One person sharpens the knife

  ## Someone to call for help: